German renewables firm Blue Elephant gets new investor, scraps IPO

-Athos, the Struengmann family vehicle that also has a majority stake in COVID-19 vaccine maker BioNTech (22UAy.DE), will receive a 15% stake in exchange for its investment.
+Athos, the Struengmann family vehicle that also has a majority stake in COVID-19 vaccine maker BioNTech, will receive a 15% stake in exchange for its investment.

 Athos will also have the option to inject up to another 75 million euros into Blue Elephant.